How Tokay gecko Inspired Dry Adhesives

 Millions of microscopic hair-like structures called setae on the gecko’s toe pads create van der Waals forces — weak molecular attractions — that collectively produce enough adhesive force to support the animal’s full body weight on glass, yet release instantly with a simple toe angle change.

-In the language of biomimicry, this falls under the Attach › Attach temporarily category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Attach › Attach temporarily category.

 The Design Principle